acpo/PiSpec20_LED_stellarnet/README.md

 I wrote this on a Raspberry Pi 3b+.
 For Windows or Mac you will need to make small changes to the code to deal with OS peculiarities.
 You will need to possess a Stellarnet spectrometer.
 The LED requires building a small circuit to allow pulse width modulation of the LED for brightness control.
 The schematic is below.
 I built this on a Pi-topPROTO board which made it even easier.
 ![schematic of PWM circuit for Raspberry Pi](https://github.com/acpo/PiSpec20_LED_stellarnet/blob/master/LEDCIRCUIT.png)
 ## Libraries
-- pyusb 1.0.0a3  (Linux example:  sudo pip install pyusb==1.0.0a3)
+- pyusb 1.0.0a3  (Linux example:  sudo pip3 install pyusb==1.0.0a3)  this is version specific
+- screen (if you want to hide the background processes)
 - numpy
-- python-matplotlib
-- pyusb 1.0.0a3  (Linux python 2 example:  sudo pip install pyusb==1.0.0a3)
-- numpy
-- screen (if you want to hide the background processes)
 - python-matplotlib
 - pigpio
 - stuff usually automatically included in python